eemebarbe/react-firebase-essentials/README.md

-## A React-Hooks based app template, built on Firebase, that did all of the boring stuff for you!
+## A React Hooks based app template, built on Firebase, that did all of the boring stuff for you!

 **Live demo at: (https://react-firebase-essentials.com)**